 - Tax forms (e.g., personal property, state, income, real estate)

 Students who have declared their emancipation and are under 22 years of age may be required to submit a copy of their parent's income tax form to verify that they were not claimed a dependent.

-An out-of-district student is one whose permanent residence and address are within the state of Missouri but not within the College district.
+Other Missouri Residents are those whose permanent residence and address are within the state of Missouri but not within the College district.
 In addition, if the student is not living with his or her parents, the student must be 22 years of age or emancipated (student is not under the care, custody or support of parents or legal guardians).

-An out-of-state student is one whose permanent residence and address are outside the state of Missouri.
+Other U.S. Residents are those whose permanent residence and address are outside the state of Missouri.
 This includes the following: